-The Partnership's depreciation, depletion and amortization (DD&A) rate, expressed as a percentage of oil and gas sales, was approximately 13 percent during 2007, down from 14 percent in 2006.
+The Partnership's DD&A rate, expressed as a percentage of oil and gas sales, was approximately 13 percent during 2007, down from 14 percent in 2006.
 The slight decline in rate reflected favorable reserve revisions in 2007 which were largely driven by higher oil prices.
-Lease operating expense (LOE) increased 18 percent over the previous year on higher repair and maintenance costs and overall cost increases.
+LOE increased 18 percent over the previous year on higher repair and maintenance costs and overall cost increases.
 Gathering and transportation costs decreased from 2006 levels reflecting the decrease in sales volumes in 2007.
 Administrative expense for the year decreased slightly from 2006 to \$416,000.